-For more information, go to budget.gov.au or speak to your financial adviser.
+For more information, go to budget.gov.au or speak to your financial planner.

 The information contained within this publication is believed to be current as at the time of publication but no guarantee is provided.
 Changes in Government policy and legislation may dramatically alter the information provided.
-The information provided in this publication is of a general nature only and does not take into account your personal objectives, financial situation or needs.
-You should consider whether this information is appropriate for you, and speak to your financial adviser and taxation adviser prior to making any financial decisions.
+Any financial product advice or information provided in this publication is of a general nature only and does not take into account your personal objectives, financial situation or needs.
+You should consider whether this information is appropriate for you, and speak to your financial planner and taxation adviser prior to making any financial decisions.
 Examples shown in this publication are for illustrative purposes only.